-Management is responsible for the Other Information included in the annual report.
-The Other Information comprises the Summary of Financial Statement Audit and Manager Assurances and Payment Integrity but does not include the financial statements and our auditor's report thereon.
-Our opinion on the financial statements does not cover the Other Information, and we do not express an opinion or any form of assurance thereon.
+Management is responsible for the other information included in the AFR.
+The other information comprises the Summary of Financial Statement Audit and Management Assurances and Payment Integrity, but does not include the financial statements and our auditor's report thereon.
+Our opinion on the financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.

-In connection with our audit of the financial statements, our responsibility is to read the Other Information and consider whether a material inconsistency exists between the Other Information and the financial statements or the Other Information otherwise appears to be materially misstated.
-If, based on the work performed, we conclude that an uncorrected material misstatement of the Other Information exists, we are required to describe it in our report.
+In connection with our audits of the financial statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the financial statements or the other information otherwise appears to be materially misstated.
+If, based on the work performed, we conclude that an uncorrected material misstatement of the other information exists, we are required to describe it in our report.